 FAQ For Parents

-My student received notice to schedule a “preliminary conference” regarding allegations she violated the Code of Student Conduct.
+My student received notice to schedule a “preliminary conference” regarding allegations they violated the Code of Student Conduct.
 What is the preliminary conference?

 A preliminary conference is the first meeting your student will have with the Student Conduct hearing officer assigned to investigate the allegation.
 At this conference, the hearing officer will explain the conduct process to your student and answer questions.
 Your student will be given the opportunity to explain the incident at issue.